Alerts

 |

-The battery management system (BMS) detects that the charge port (CP) is missing (MIA).
+The battery management system (BMS) detects that the shunt is missing (MIA).

 |

-The BMS has not received one or more expected CAN messages from the CP.
+The BMS does not receive one or more expected CAN messages from the shunt.

 |